YijunAH/CircularTarget/README.md

 The target which the robot was searching for was a circular target with 0.5 m radius.

-At each position, the robot recorded tiem time, robot position (x, y) and what it 'sees'.
+At each position, the robot recorded time, robot position (x, y) and what it 'sees'.
 Robot can detects/'sees' objects within 2 meter circle.

 In each log file, it includes every location the robot went and the signal collected from nearby envirmoment.

 If the robot finds the circular target/or at least think it finds the target, it will stop.
 If not, the robot will keep searching until experiment time run out (set to be 30 min)

 # Data Analysis Method